 The good news is that it isn't extremely difficult to establish one of these entities.
-With the right accountant and attorney, limited partnership formation requires only a few hours of work, and the majority of it can be done for a few hundred or thousand dollars depending upon your needs, complexity, and vision.
+With the right accountant and attorney, limited partnership formation requires only a few hours of work.
+The majority of it can be done for a $1,000 or less—depending upon your needs, complexity, and vision.

 Two Ways of Forming a Limited Partnership

-Although there are several different ways to form a limited partnership, the two most common and advisable are:
+Although there are several different ways to form a limited partnership, there are two common ways to achieve this goal:

 - Use the services of a well-respected, qualified attorney.
-He or she can help you file the paperwork, choose which state is most advantageous for you to domicile your limited partnership, and write an operating agreement.
-In addition, for a fee, many attorneys will act as the person of record, for a fee.
-This helps ensure that official notices from the government will be received promptly, and also to help you retain some degree of anonymity, the extent of which will depend upon the specific details of your situation.
+They can help you file the paperwork, choose which state is most advantageous for you to domicile your limited partnership, and write an operating agreement.
+Attorneys may also act as the person of record, for a fee.
+This helps ensure that official notices from the government will be received promptly, and it also helps you retain some degree of anonymity.
+The extent of anonymity will depend upon the specifics of your situation.

 - Use the services of a well-respected online legal provider, such as LegalZoom, which sells pre-packaged limited partnership services that are priced according to your needs.
 These methods are often far less expensive than using a local attorney.
-As a trade-off for the relative inexpensiveness, you may find that it's more difficult to custom tailor to your unique situation, which can become extremely expensive later if a conflict or challenge arises.
-However, if a cookie-cutter limited partnership agreement will serve your purposes, this is the most cost-effective method, and you can do virtually everything necessary online in under an hour.
+As a trade-off for the relative inexpensiveness, you may find that it's more difficult to custom tailor the services to your situation, which can become expensive if a conflict or challenge later arises.
+However, if a cookie-cutter limited partnership agreement will serve your purposes, this is the most cost-effective method, and you can complete the bulk of the process online in under an hour.

-Alternatively, if you are familiar with starting limited partnerships yourself, you can likely go to your Secretary of State office, submit any necessary paperwork, and establish the firm on your own for little more than the filing and processing fees.
+Alternatively, if you are familiar with starting limited partnerships yourself, you can likely go to your secretary of state's office, submit any necessary paperwork, and establish the firm on your own for little more than the filing and processing fees.
 Only experts or professionals who understand what they're doing should consider this.

 An Important Consideration for New Limited Partnerships